UpstageAI/dataverse/dataverse/etl/README.md

 # ETL (Extract, Transform, Load)
-> The ETL only includes the process backed by Spark.
-There is currently 8 steps in the ETL pipeline which the following and this will be modified in the future.
+> Dataverse ETL is "Block-based coding powered by Spark"

+- Each block is called `ETL process`
+- Combination of ETL processes is called `ETL pipeline`
+- ETL pipeline is managed by `config` file

 ## 🌌 What is ETL process?
 > ETL process is the small code snippet, that is considered as a single unit of ETL pipeline.
 It is meant to be form various combinations to accommodate different kinds of data sources and transformations in ETL pipeline so it should be as generic as possible.